We’re always looking to hire the best…

 Here at Mountain Aviation, our employees provide exceptional service to our long-time jet charter clients, while maintaining a healthy work-life balance.
 What makes Mountain Aviation a great place to work?
 Not only are we the best Aircraft Charter, Management, and Maintenance operator in the Rocky Mountain Region, we offer flexible schedules, competitive salaries, and great employee benefits.
 We also offer professional growth opportunities to all of our employees pursuing a stable and successful career in aviation.
 Currently, we are accepting inquiries from both aspiring aviation professionals as well as seasoned industry experts.
 After reading through the entire job post, if you believe you would be a valuable member of our team, we encourage you to apply.

 The Pilot-in-Command (PIC) has command and responsibility for the flight crew, passengers, cargo, the safe conduct of the flight, and provides guidance and coordinates activities of every individual connected with all phases of the aircraft operation.
 The PIC adheres to proper Cockpit Resource Management (CRM) techniques.
-The PIC will follow all Part 135 regulations and report to the Chief Pilot and Director of Operations.
+The PIC reports to the Chief Pilot and to the Director of Operations.

 - Retain final authority for the safe operation of aircraft.